-2014 (Crew) - through matches played on October 11: Has not made a League appearance during the 2014 season but has served as Steve Clark’s back-up in each game thus far ... was named to represent the Crew at the inaugural Chipotle MLS Homegrown Game as part of the AT&T MLS All-Star Game festivities ... started and played the full 90 minutes in the Black & Gold’s international friendly vs. Crystal Palace FC (July 23) ...
+2014 (Crew): Did not make a League appearance during the 2014 season but served as Steve Clark’s back-up in every match ... captured the club’s OhioHealth Humanitarian of the Year award for the second consecutive season ... was named to and represented the Crew at the inaugural Chipotle MLS Homegrown Game in a start as part of the AT&T MLS All-Star Game festivities ... started and played the full 90 minutes in the Black & Gold’s international friendly versus Crystal Palace FC (July 23) ... served as Steve Clark’s back-up for the club’s postseason opener against New England (November 1) and in the second leg at the Revolution (November 9) ...
 Lampson did not make an appearance in the 2014 Lamar Hunt U.S. Open Cup.

 2013 (Crew): The Crew's 2013 Humanitarian of the Year, he made 13 starts in goal and compiled a record of 7-6-0, with a 1.38 goals against average and five shutouts in 2013.
 After fellow goalkeeper Andy Gruenebaum was injured and forced to miss the match against Portland (July 7), Lampson stepped in as a game-time decision in his first start of the season and earned a 1-0 shutout win.
 He started in the international friendly against Wigan Athletic (July 13) and then started 12 consecutive matches in goal from August 3-October 19 where he would record four or more saves in five straight contests and set a career-high in saves with seven in the 2-1 come-from-behind win at Montreal (September 14).
 Lampson went 3-5-1 – including two shutouts - with a 1.77 goals against average in MLS Reserve League play and also recorded an assist on a Tony Tchani goal against Dayton (July 10).
 He made one start in the 2-1 Third Round victory against Dayton Dutch Lions (May 29) in the 2013 Lamar Hunt U.S. Open Cup.